10 Questions you've always wanted to ask an Ethical Hacker

-8. Have you ever been hacked?
+Question 8: Have you ever been hacked?

-9. What advice do you give to people to keep them secure online?
+Question 10: What advice do you give to people to keep them secure online?

-a.
-Review what accounts and information you have online.
+Start by doing a review what accounts and information you have online.
 Close accounts you no longer need, remove information that you don't want shared.

-c.
 Terms and Conditions are hard to understand, but using resources such as the Children's Commissioner campaigns to keeping children safe online.

-10. What's it like being a women in this industry?
+Question 10: What's it like being a women in this industry?